Li Qiang

-Having joined the CCP in 1983, he first became secretary of the Communist Youth League of Rui'an, Zhejiang.
-Later serving in provincial department of civil affairs, he later became the party secretary of Yong Kang, Wenzhou, the Political Legal Affairs Secretary of Zhejiang and later the deputy party secretary of the province.
-He became the governor of Zhejiang in 2012, later the party secretary of Jiangsu province, and finally the party secretary of Shanghai in 2017.
-In the same year he was elevated to become a member of the CCP Politburo.
+Li joined the CCP in 1983, and first worked in the Communist Youth League in Rui'an.
+Later serving in provincial department of civil affairs, he became the party secretary of Yongkang in 1996, the party secretary of Wenzhou in 2002, the Political Legal Affairs Secretary of Zhejiang in 2011 and later the deputy party secretary of the province.
+He served as the governor of Zhejiang from 2012 to 2016, later serving as the party secretary of Jiangsu from 2016 to 2017.
+In 2017, he was elevated to become a member of the CCP Politburo.
+He subsequently served as the party secretary of Shanghai from 2017 to 2022.
+During his tenure in Shanghai, he pursued pro-business policies and handled the response to the COVID-19 pandemic.